 Contributing a list of home movies from their collections (both from their region and elsewhere in the world).

 Spreading the word about the project to other contributors in their time zone (other archives or personal collections).

-To sign up to participate as a film contributor or Time Zone Curator, please fill out the following Google Form:
+To sign up to participate as a film contributor, please fill out the following Google Form:

 The project management team consists of:

 The project management team can be contacted at email@example.com